moneerrifai/emmarifai.com/content/_index.md

 - rss
 - json
 ---
 <p> Welcome to my page!
-I am a PhD candidate in the department of religious studies at The University of Iowa.
+I am a PhD candidate in the Department of Religious Studies at The University of Iowa.
 My research and teaching interests include:</p>

 <ul>
-  <li>Protestantism and Secularism in America</li>
+  <li>Protestantism and Secularism in North America</li>
   <li>Critical Theory and Religion</li>
   <li>Religion, Food, and the Body</li>
   <li>Gender, Religion, and Culture</li>